MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 ## Customize notification

-Following are the customizations you can make to extend the template to fit your business requirements.
+Following are the customizations you can make to extend the notification template to fit your business requirements.

 <br>